-Curtis V. Anastasio Director since 2015 Age 61
+Curtis V. Anastasio Director since 2015 Age 62

 Since 2014, Mr. Anastasio has served as Chairman of GasLog Partners LP, a global owner, operator, and manager of liquefied natural gas carriers.
-Mr. Anastasio has also served as a director of Par Pacific Holdings, Inc. (formerly, Par Petroleum Corporation), a diversified energy company, since 2014.
+Mr. Anastasio has also served as a director of Par Pacific Holdings, Inc. (formerly Par Petroleum Corporation), a diversified energy company, since 2014.
 He served as President, Chief Executive Officer and Executive Director of NuStar Energy, L.P. (formerly Valero L.P.) from 2001 to 2013.
 He also served as President, Chief Executive Officer and Executive Director of NuStar GP Holdings, LLC (formerly Valero GP Holdings, LLC) from 2006 to 2013.
 Mr. Anastasio has served on the board of the Federal Reserve Bank of Dallas since 2014.

 Mr. Anastasio has significant leadership experience as both an executive officer and board member of public companies.
 Through his experience as a former chief executive officer, he is able to provide the Board with valuable insight on global business management and financial matters.
-Mr. Anastasio's knowledge of financial matters is further enhanced by his role as audit committee chairman of Par Pacific Holdings, Inc. He also has valuable experience in marketing, business development and logistics.
+Mr. Anastasio's knowledge of financial matters is further enhanced by his role as audit committee chairman of Par Pacific Holdings, Inc. and as a Director and member of the Audit Committee of the Federal Reserve Bank of Dallas.
+He also has valuable experience in marketing, business development and logistics.

-Bradley J. Bell Director since 2015 Age 65
+Bradley J. Bell Director since 2015 Age 66

 Mr. Bell has served on the board of directors of Momentive Performance Materials Inc., a global manufacturer of silicones, quartz, and ceramics, since October 2014, where he has been Non-Executive Chair since December 2014.
-Since June 2017, Mr. Bell has served on the board of Hennessey Capital Acquisition Corp.
-III (HCAC III), a company formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase reorganization or similar business combination with one or more businesses.
-Mr. Bell also served on the boards of Hennessy Capital Acquisition Corp.
-II (HCAC II) from 2015 to 2017, Hennessy Capital Acquisition Corp. from 2014 to 2015, Compass Minerals International, Inc. from 2003 to 2015 and IDEX Corporation from 2001 to 2015.
+From 2014 to 2018, Mr. Bell served on the board of Hennessey Capital Acquisition Corp.
+(HCAC) and its successive acquisition companies (HCAC II and HCAC III), formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase reorganization or similar business combination with one or more businesses.
+Mr. Bell also served on the boards of Compass Minerals International, Inc. from 2003 to 2015 and IDEX Corporation from 2001 to 2015.
 He formerly served as Executive Vice President and Chief Financial Officer of Nalco Holding Company, a global leader in water treatment and process chemical services, from 2003 to 2010.
 Prior to joining Nalco Holding Company, he served as Senior Vice President and Chief Financial Officer of Rohm and Haas Company from 1997 to 2003.